Tight race in upcoming Saskatoon byelection

-Mainstreet Research surveyed a random sample of 530 eligible voters in Saskatoon Meewasin by telephone on Monday, using an interactive voice response system that contacted landline and cellphone numbers.
-A probabilistic sample of this size would yield a margin of error of +/- 4.14 per cent, 19 times out of 20.
+Mainstreet Research reports 603 Saskatoon Meewasin electors were surveyed on Jan.
+20 and 21.
+A random sample of this size would yield a margin of error of +/- 3.97 per cent, 19 times out of 20.